ISE-FIZKarlsruhe/ontology-harvester/README.md

-GitHub Ontology Harvester
+# GitHub Ontology Harvester

 A Python tool to scan GitHub repositories and extract ontology metadata from ontology files.
-It is designed to support ontology discovery, metadata curation, and repository documentation in line with the NFDIcore ontology metadata framework.
+It is designed to support ontology discovery, metadata curation, and repository documentation in line with the NFDIcore ontology metadata description principles.

 # Table of Contents